 Garbage Collection – once per week – pickup day varies by street.
 See calendar below for exact dates.

 Grass/Garden Debris/Leaf pick up – every Monday from April through December.
 See calendar below for exact dates.
-(Garden debris pick up for 2018 begins April 2nd even though the calendar says April 9th)
+Garden debris collection for 2019 is completed.

 Recycling drop off at the Dept. of Public Works – electronics, appliances, metal, heavy plastic – 1st and 3rd Saturday of the month, 9 AM – 1 PM .
 See calendar below for exact dates.
 The Public Works yard is located at 4 Park Place off of Commonwealth Avenue (next to Oakwood Park).